 The costs incurred in the purchase and sale of the property are deductible expenses.
 These deductible costs include transfer of tax upon purchase, notary and land registry fees, legal fees, estate agent fees and the costs of any renovation that required planning permission which extended the property for which you have original VAT invoices.
-Unfortunately, the tax authorities are not quick in returning the retained 3% or a party of it, therefore you will need to keep your Spanish bank account open until you receive the rebate.
+Unfortunately, the tax authorities are not quick in returning the retained 3% or a part of it.

-The tax rate for Capital Gains Tax is 21% for non-Spanish tax residents.
+The tax rate for Capital Gains Tax is 19% for non-Spanish tax residents.